aquaflamingo/ipfs-repl/README.md

-# IPFS Repl
+# IPFS Shell
-A REPL loop for IPFS
+A shell for IPFS